Research in Brief

 We will identify moderately and severely burned habitat, and likely refuge habitat for these species, using fire severity maps developed by the Queensland Department of Environment and Science (DES).
 We will initially focus on Mount Barney and Main Range, which were particularly severely affected by fires, and where all of the target species may occur.

-This project is expected to support the persistence of fire-affected priority threatened species in the Gondwanan Rainforest WHA by providing:
+This project is expected to support the persistence of fire-affected priority threatened species in the Gondwanan Rainforest World Heritage Area by providing:

 What research activities are being undertaken?